Courses

 Theory-based methods of instruction in reading and language arts in today's culturally, diverse elementary classrooms.
 Fieldwork required.

-EDSP 534a Introduction to Clinical Practice in Mild-to-Moderate Support Needs (3 credits)
+EDSP 534a Introduction to Clinical Practice in Mild to Moderate Support Needs (3 credits)

-Provides supervised clinical practice in a university-approved culturally diverse school setting with opportunities to demonstrate expected teacher performance expectations and fulfill the requirements of the Mild-to-Moderate Support Needs Educational Specialist Credential Program.
+Provides supervised clinical practice in a university-approved culturally diverse school setting with opportunities to demonstrate expected teacher performance expectations and fulfill the requirements of the Mild to Moderate Support Needs Educational Specialist Credential Program.
 The course also provides seminars to support and assist teacher candidates in successfully completing and submitting the Education Specialist Teacher Performance Assessment and guidance and support to enrich field experiences.

 Clinical Practice